-Our bachelor’s in economics programs provide students with an understanding of economic principles, concepts, and institutions and the ability to analyze a wide variety of business and public policy issues.
-Both the BA and BS degrees prepare students for careers in the public and private sectors.Apply Now Change your major
+Our baccalaureate economics programs provide students with an understanding of economic principles, concepts, and institutions, and prepares students with the ability to analyze a wide variety of business and public policy issues.
+Both the BA and BS degrees prepare students for careers in both the public and private sectors.

 Bachelor of Arts

 The BA in Economics provides the flexibility to take courses outside the department and the opportunity to double major in disciplines outside the Bryan School of Business & Economics.
 Students in the B.A. program can choose to double major in the liberal arts, the social sciences, or the natural sciences.

 Bachelor of Science

 Builds on the analytical business foundation required of all Bryan School of Business & Economics students and develops the student’s ability to apply economic reasoning and analysis to business and public policy issues.
 Curriculum under the B.S. degree provides the opportunity to develop synergies with other areas of study within the Bryan School.

 Students majoring in other Bryan School undergraduate programs can double major in Economics by completing only 4-5 additional economics courses beyond the required Bryan School Pre-Admission and Bryan School Business Core.

 The Accelerated Master’s Program (AMP) in Economics allows highly qualified students to begin taking graduate courses while finishing their BA or BS degree.
 Up to 12 semester hours of graduate courses can be counted toward both the bachelor’s degree and the Master of Arts in Applied Economics, saving students both time and money.

 With appropriate planning, students may achieve both the undergraduate degree in economics and their MA in Applied Economics within 5 years.Learn more